Jesus is Lord.

 It is the layers of stuff that seem strange.

 We Christians often tend to identify ourselves by our denomination rather than by our allegiance to Jesus.
 When we identify ourselves by our allegiance to Jesus, we emphasize our oneness.
 But when we identify ourselves by our denomination we emphasize the divisions between us.
 This is a problem that has affected the church for centuries, but things are improving.
 Today, many Christians are going out of their way to have conversations with Christians from different backgrounds.
 We are listening to each others’ experiences of God.
 We are accepting and affirming each other as sisters and brothers in Christ.
 We are expressing our love for each other.
 This is very good.

 Christians who belong to one denomination are not very different from their brothers and sisters in other denominations or to those who do not belong to any denomination.
 We serve the same just and loving God.
 We follow the teachings of the same Savior.
 We agree on the important things:

 • He wants us to love each other.

 It must be true that none of us have got our beliefs and practices absolutely right.
 We all make mistakes and get things wrong sometimes.
-We need to focus on living according to the teachings of our loving Lord and Saviour, Jesus Christ, rather than focussing on the activities and beliefs that have been laid on us by human teachers.
+We need to focus on living according to the teachings of our loving Lord and Savior, Jesus Christ, rather than focusing on the layers of activities and beliefs that have been laid on us by human teachers.